 On-line condolences may reach the family by visiting the funeral home’s website.
 Memorial donations may be given to the Chief Harvey J. “Jim” Miller memorial fund, c/o his wife Joyce or to Jim’s gofundme page on Facebook.

-To send flowers to Chief Harvey "Jim" J. Miller's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Chief Harvey "Jim" J. Miller, please visit our floral store.